joyel24/CheapMesh/README.md

 * Option D: solder on a dipol antenna (and cutting of the onboard lora antenna)

 ### Screen
 * Completele optional.
 Make sure to get a screen with the matching pinout.
+I recommend SSD1306 128x64 I2C

 ### 3.3V Regulator
 * Option A: use an external 3.3V powersource